suyash-thakur/readibilty-score-calculator/privacy.md

 ## User Controls and Rights:

 Users have full control over their browsing experience and can choose to enable or disable the Extension at any time through their browser settings.
-Children's Privacy:

-The Extension is not intended for use by children under the age of 13.
-We do not knowingly collect personal information from children under 13.
-Changes to this Privacy Policy:
+## Changes to this Privacy Policy:

 We may update this Privacy Policy from time to time.
 Any changes will be reflected in an updated version of this Privacy Policy with a new effective date.
 We encourage users to review this Privacy Policy periodically for any updates.